Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Selecting Asteroids to Examine

 After compiling a list of viable observation candidates, we identified those that were within our observation fields during our observation periods.
 We did so using \texttt{astroquery}, a set of Python tools developed by \citet{ginsburg19} to request data from online astronomical databases and web services.
 First, we queried JPL HORIZONS Web-Interface \citep{giorgini96} to generate ephemerides for each asteroid on each day we observe in each field.
 Next, we filtered the list of objects by removing all those that were outside of the fields during the entire observation periods.
 Then, we queried the JPL SBD for each object's diameter and albedo, and we used these values and their ephemerides in the STM to estimate the objects' fluxes.
 Finally, we estimated the expected noise levels by scaling the fully integrated noise levels reported in \citetalias{bleem20} depending on the number of observations in which each asteroid was present.
 We computed a prediction of S/N by dividing each asteroid's average flux density by its estimated noise level.
 Although we attempted to detect all 136 objects that passed through our fields, we only present results here for those 3 asteroids with a predicted S/N at 2.0~mm greater than 5.

 We note that these predicted S/N values are likely upper limits due to multiple assumptions that affect the asteroids' temperatures.
 For one, the STM models asteroid \textit{surface} temperatures, and we expect that mm emission originates from cooler, subsurface regions \citep{keihm13}.
 Likewise, the STM models the limit of a non-rotating asteroid, in which case the asteroid reaches maximum possible temperature, so we expect that a realistic, rotating asteroid would be cooler.
+Predicted S/N values will also differ from measured values depending on the asteroids' rotations relative to the observer.
+That is, an asteroid whose hot subsolar point is rotating away from the observer is in thermal ``morning'' and will appear less bright than an asteroid whose hot subsolar point is rotating toward the observer in thermal ``afternoon.''